ajinspiro/Programming101/01-hello/bash.md

 ---

-Bash is a simple way to tell your computer what to do using commands.
+Bash script is a simple way to tell your computer what to do using commands.
 The `echo` command prints text to the screen.

 Try this in your terminal:
 ```bash